hector4213/Memoir/README.md

 #### _What is a Story?_

-A story is resembles a profile a persons named is entered, a picture of them and their occupation.
+A story is resembles a profile, a persons named is entered, a picture of them and their occupation.
 From there yourself or other users can add entries related to that user "story"

 ![Timeline](./client/README_images/timeline_main.png)

 #### Entries

 Entries are a unique feature that users can post to stories.
 An entry can have one of four formats.
 Plain text.
 Audio in the form of a SoundCloud embed link, video in the form of a Youtube link either directly copied from your browser, or from a share link.
 Entries should somewhat pertain to the User is it posted to.
 For example, you could post an image of a dancing chicken to remind your friend he is not so good at doing the dougie.

+Posting an entry also has the feature of adding tags!
+You can make your entries more memorable with adding tags to your entries.
+With tags in your entries, other users are able to find similar entries with Memoirs search functionality.

 Entries are displayed in a chronological order.
 From earliest to latest entry date.